Anion gap: Normal value ranges

-Different labs use different formulae and procedures to calculate the anion gap, so the reference range (or "normal" range) from one lab isn't directly interchangeable with the range from another.
+Different labs use different formulas and procedures to calculate the anion gap, so the reference range (or "normal" range) from one lab isn't directly interchangeable with the range from another.
 The reference range provided by the particular lab that performed the testing should always be used to interpret the results.
 Also, some healthy people may have values outside of the "normal" range provided by any lab.

 Modern analyzers use ion-selective electrodes which give a normal anion gap as <11 mEq/L. Therefore, according to the new classification system, a high anion gap is anything above 11 mEq/L. A normal anion gap is often defined as being within the prediction interval of 3–11 mEq/L, with an average estimated at 6 mEq/L.

 In the past, methods for the measurement of the anion gap consisted of colorimetry for [HCO] and [Cl−] as well as flame photometry for [Na+] and [K+].
 Thus normal reference values ranged from 8 to 16 mEq/L plasma when not including [K+] and from 10 to 20 mEq/L plasma when including [K+].
 Some specific sources use 15 and 8–16 mEq/L.